 Immigrants are still reeling from raids that happened across Wisconsin in the fall of 2018 and widespread across the United States.
 In addition to the Federal repeals of important protections for immigrants, such as Deferred Action for Childhood Arrivals (DACA), Temporary Protected Status for Refugees (TPS), enforcement priorities, coupled with an increase in hate crimes, it is essential that the city of Milwaukee take a stand against cruel and senseless federal actions that break up families and undermine trust with local law enforcement.

 Q: What are the recommended changes?

-To strengthen public safety, MPD must not share information with ICE or help ICE detain Milwaukee immigrant community members.
+To strengthen public safety, unless there is a judicial warrant, MPD must not share information with ICE or help ICE detain Milwaukee immigrant community members.
 This includes: